Introduction to bed sores

-Bed sores can be severe if not treated promptly.
-The most significant risk factor of a pressure ulcer becoming life-threatening is infection.
+You can die from bed sores if not treated promptly.
+The most significant risk factor for a pressure ulcer becoming life-threatening is infection.
 Thankfully, life-threatening complications from pressure ulcers are infrequent.

-However, the tissue damage caused by pressure ulcers can be debilitating and can cause significant pain.
+However, the tissue damage caused by pressure ulcers can be debilitating and cause significant pain.

 Pressure ulcers need to be treated promptly and professionally to ensure a healthy recovery and prevent the ulcer from developing further.